Create beautiful marbled paper art collages inspired by Australian artist Kate Shaw in this post by Danielle Falk of Little Ginger Studio.

 I’ve admired the work of Australian artist Kate Shaw for a long time.
-Ever since I first laid eyes on her gorgeous enormous poured acrylic paint collage landscapes, I have been trying to find a way to create similar works with my students.
+Ever since I first laid eyes on her enormous poured acrylic paint collage landscapes, I have been trying to find a way to create similar works with my students.
+The colors, flowing forms, and impressive shapes of her work are just mesmerizing.

+But how to achieve that swirling look with kids?
 Marbled paper to the rescue!

-We also created some extra colored papers using the liquid watercolors to use as a contrast.
+We used liquid watercolors which meant we could create beautiful swirls using pink, purple and aqua.
+We also created some extra painted papers using the liquid watercolors to use as a contrast.
 Tip: Restrict the colors for each paper to no more than two primary colors at a time to avoid creating murky brown!
-(For example use yellow & red with pink added, green & yellow with blue etc.)

-Marble Paper Art Landscape Collages
+Marbled Paper Art Collages

 MATERIALS

-- shaving cream marbled papers in harmonious colors
+- Shaving cream marbled papers

-- oil & food dye marbled papers
+- Oil & food dye marbled papers

-- abstract painted paper created simply with liquid watercolors
+- Paper painted with liquid watercolors

-- scissors
+- Scissors

-- A3 cartridge paper for the background
+- Sturdy paper for the background

-- large paintbrush
+- Large paintbrush

-- glue stick
+- Glue stick

-- ruler
+- Pencil

 INSTRUCTIONS